mike-li8/Power-BI-Business-Insights-360/README.md

 ### Field Parameters
 #### `Parameter_SalesViewScatterChart_Customers_Bookmark_S1`
-Create field parameter to toggle between customer or market.
-This field parameter goes in the Values well of the scatter plot visual.
+To create a toggle switch (using slicer visual) where users can choose to view points on the scatter plot as either customers or markets:

+Create a field parameter:
 ```
 Parameter_SalesViewScatterChart_Customers_Bookmark_S1 = {
     ("market", NAMEOF('dim_market'[market]), 0),
     ("customer", NAMEOF('dim_customer'[customer]), 1)
 }
 ```
+This field parameter goes in the Values well of the scatter plot visual.

 #### `Parameter_SalesViewScatterChart_y_axis_Bookmark_S1`
 Create field parameter to toggle y-axis between gross margin % or net profit %.